awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-using-invoke.md

 ## Environment Variable File<a name="serverless-sam-cli-using-invoke-environment-file"></a>

 You can use the `--env-vars` argument with the `invoke` or `start-api` commands\.
 You do this to provide a JSON file that contains values to override the environment variables that are already defined in your function template\.
-Structure the file as follows:
+You can structure the file as follows:

 ```
 {